thesullivantage/Canny-Edge-Feature-Engineering/README.md

 ### Description
 Python script which recolors spectrographic images (or heatmaps) using the OpenCV Python package, in the following steps:
 - Conversion to grayscale
-- Applying a chosen Matplotlib colorsmap as a mask
+- Applying a chosen Matplotlib perceptually uniform sequential colormap as a mask
 - Applying applying Canny edge detection and dilating the image regions around found edge locations, found in the grayscale representation, to reduce smudging.
 - The flooring of the recolored image, in detected white or black regions, to those colors (perhaps redundantly).

+---

-### Usage
+## Usage
 1.
 ```bash
 cd repositoryName/